SuleimanFarah/sunpy/GSOC/2016/GSoC-2016-Tessa-Wilkinson.md

 1. [Create Citation File #1712](https://github.com/sunpy/sunpy/issues/1712) Resolved in pull request [#1723](https://github.com/sunpy/sunpy/pull/1723#issuecomment-203786254)

 2. [Spectrogram log y axis #291](https://github.com/sunpy/sunpy/issues/291) This involved looking into my local Sunpy/sunpy/spectra/spectrogram.py.
 I feel confident in how to add a log y axis to a plot.
-The frequency (y axis) is ‘stretched’ in the spectrogram class to rebin the frequency to be linear.
+The frequency (y axis) is ‘stretched' in the spectrogram class to rebin the frequency to be linear.
 I am working on testing a simple keyword and if statement  combination to make this axis log, otherwise, I think this will also need to be rebinned to become log scale.

 ### University Information